platform-system-interface/ptvis/README.md

 has implications on managing the page tables themselves, both in terms of bookkeeping and updating them during memory allocation and process termination.
 [FreeBSD has an article](https://docs.freebsd.org/en/articles/vm-design/) explaining why the design is hard and how theirs evolved over time.
+Bear in mind that this article is from the year 2000 and some things differ today from what is described therein.

 There are multiple ways to _define_ page tables, each ISA being a bit different, possibly offering different variants (_schemes_), e.g. RISC-V's SV32, SV39, etc.